martiadrogue/housesniffer/README.md

  - group delay, headers and proxy in a same object of request toolkit
  - reword app base on observer pattern, event driven

+## NOTES

+Goal is to discover new items, and have te current ones up to date Each site works differently (idealista filter recientes means last ads, while relevancia means one ad new one ad updated)
+Not all information is available in the feed
+There are 2 tipes of information: critical and complimentary Cirital data are ups and downs of price, it's open or sell complentary data that are important but don't change.
+So, there isn't an inminent necessity to have it, and having this data up to date is less important than anything

+steps app
+ - vaildate instructions
+ - request data
+ - parse data

+steps instructions
+ - parse instructions
+ - validate instructions
+ - mutate instructions

+steps request
+ - call request
+ - return data
+ - check for more requests
+ - do it again

+steps for parsing data
+ - search keys
+ - parse data

 ## License

 This project is released under the MIT license [license](LICENSE).